|

 White veterans gave emotional resonance to the drive for national unity

-when they met in carefully orchestrated "friendly" reunions throughout the
+when they met in carefully orchestrated "friendly" reunions throughout

 1880s and 1890s.
 The shared experiences of soldier hood was a theme that